msa-em/cell-browser/08_results.md

   enumerator: 7.%s
 ---

-Conditions in the replicate experiment were kept consistent with the original study, but some reagents and protocols were adapted for internal needs.
+Barkley attempted a direct replication experiment, but some reagents and protocols were modified for internal needs.
-Specifically, the reovirus strain, MOI, and calreticulin antibody were substituted and the cell line, plasmid, transfection reagent, and reovirus antibody were consistent.
+Specifically, the reovirus strain, MOI and calreticulin antibody were substituted, while the cell line, plasmid, transfection reagent and reovirus antibody were consistent.
-The goal of the experiment was to capture cells with coincident plasmid transfection and reovirus infection and this map has ~300 examples.

 ::::{figure}
 :label: fig7